 HOW DO I GO ABOUT PRAYING AS I SHOULD?

 Many people want to know HOW am I suppose to pray?

 Don't feel bad if you are asking this same question.
 The disciples also had to come to Jesus and say, "Lord, teach us to pray"(Luke 11:1).
 Don't forget that praying is talking to God with a sincere heart.
 Most of us know how to talk!!
 Talk with God as you would a good friend, except results He is more than just a good friend, He is your Heavenly Father who has saved you from your sin.

 Approach God boldly, but also in a respectful way, realizing He is Holy and Righteous.
-But don't be afraid, for He loves you and wants to talk with you and you to talk with Him.
+But don't be afraid, for He loves you and wants to talk with you and you to talk to Him.

-Take time everyday to get alone with God and pray.
+Take time every day to get alone with God and pray.
 This is a good time for your daily devotion in the Bible too.
 After studying, then you can pray to the Lord.
 Just be honest and tell God what is on your heart and how you feel and what you desire.

 Some people have begun as a new Christian to follow a simple rule of praying.
 You don't have to follow this exact pattern, but it might help you to develop a good pattern for praying.
-Make sure it doesn't become mechanical, for God is REAL and your praying should be real.
+Make sure it doesn't become mechanical, for God is REAL, and your praying should be real.

 A = Adore and worship the Lord first in praying.

 C = Confess any sin and disobedience in your life and ask forgiveness.